College of Arts and Sciences

 Department of History

 Andrew Berns teaches and writes about Medieval and Early Modern Jewish Intellectual and Cultural History in Italy, Spain, and throughout the Mediterranean.

 He received his Ph.D. from the University of Pennsylvania in 2011, and has been the Melville J. Kahn Fellow at Villa I Tatti: the Harvard University Center for Italian Renaissance Studies; the Viterbi Visiting Professor in Mediterranean Jewish Studies at the University of California, Los Angeles; and Rose and Henry Zifkin Teaching Fellow at the Herbert D. Katz Center for Advanced Judaic Studies, University of Pennsylvania.

-He is currently writing a book about Spanish Jews as critics of Iberian land use practices in the late fifteenth and early sixteenth centuries.
-Based on the biblical commentaries of a circle of rabbis and intellectuals who were exiled from Spain in 1492, the project grounds Jewish exegesis in the moral philosophy, political economy, and environmental changes of this turbulent period.
+His next book, The Land is Mine: Sephardi Jews, Land Use, and Bible Commentary in the Renaissance, was published 2022 by Penn Press in its Jewish Culture and Contexts series.
+The book presents Renaissance Iberian Jewish intellectuals as deeply concerned with questions about human relationships to land.
+Based on the biblical commentaries of a group of rabbis and writers who were exiled from Spain in 1492, The Land is Mine grounds Jewish exegesis in the moral philosophy, political economy, and environmental changes of this turbulent period.

 “I Signed but I Did not Say”: The Status of Chess in Early Modern Judaism,” in Lucio Biasiori and Carlo Ginzburg, eds., A Historical Approach to Casuistry: Norms and Exceptions in a Comparative Perspective, (London: Bloomsbury, 2018). [pdf]